The boardroom blindspot: why leaders are the biggest risk

 Not because most leaders don’t know something needs to happen, but because they either lack the skill, or they fear the consequences of acting.

-The core function of managing people and performance is not advanced theory.
-It is fundamental and you have to be good at it before you can be a great leader, you particularly have to be good at it in the current context.
+The core function of managing people and performance is fundamental and you have to be good at it before you can be a great leader, you particularly have to be good at it in the current context.

 However, in all the work we did in 2025, I can say with confidence that almost all organisational challenges we encountered traced back to a lack of fundamental people management.
 Poor expectation setting (for performance and behaviour); lack of early intervention; ineffective or non existent feedback; little or no coaching on the job; pitiful communication; and unmanaged conflict.